shiv-tiwari17/delta-demo2/README.md

 #delta demo

-this is a demo of git & git hub
+this is a demo of git & git hub.